BarrecaMarco/BCPS/README.md

 ###### Add link

 # Further information
-Created by Dr Marco Barreca at the University of Milano-Bicocca in collaboration with Dr Matteo Dugo at the IRCCS San Raffaele Hospital, under the supervision of Dr Maurizio Callari at Fondazione Michelangelo and Daniela Besozzi at University of Milano-Bicocca.
+Created by Dr Marco Barreca at the University of Milano-Bicocca in collaboration with Dr Matteo Dugo at the IRCCS San Raffaele Hospital, under the supervision of Dr Maurizio Callari at Fondazione Michelangelo and Daniela Besozzi at the University of Milano-Bicocca.

 If you need further information, please write an e-mail at: m.barreca@campus.unimib.it.